social-comp/dub-news-platform/README.md

 ## Description
-A news platform created for one of Social Computing Lab's proposals
+A news platform created for one of Social Computing Lab's grant proposals

 ## Getting Started